A landscape painting featuring a group of large trees over an open field of dry grass.

 Overhead view of a book, photograph, and text documents in a glass display case.

 Pasadena-born author Octavia E. Butler crafted her acclaimed science fiction novels through extensive research and persistent writing and rewriting.
 For Parable of the Sower, she wove together concerns about climate change, social inequity, and pharmaceutical innovation to construct the story’s dystopian future.
-Like Butler, other artists in the 20th and 21st century employed a variety of genres and media to envision the future, explore the past, and contemplate the present.
+Like Butler, other artists in the 20th and 21st centuries employed a variety of genres and media to envision the future, explore the past, and contemplate the present.

 During the Civil Rights Movement of the 1950s and ’60s, California was an important site of African American creativity, even in the face of intense discrimination.
 Black enclaves emerged as places where African American leaders, activists, writers, performers, and visual artists could build community and make professional connections.